Estonian Native horse: History

 During the eleventh century, the chronicler Adam of Bremen considered the Estonians to be rich in gold and good horses.

 Estonian horses were exported to Russia through Novgorod in the fourteenth and fifteenth centuries.

-The first documented attempts to improve the Estonian Native date from after the foundation in 1856 of the Tori stud farm in Tori, in Pärnu County in south-western Estonia, where the original native was selectively bred.
+The first documented attempts to improve the Estonian Native date from after the foundation in 1856 of the Tori stud farm in Tori, in Pärnu County in south-western Estonia, where the original native stock was selectively bred.
 It was also cross-bred with light draught and riding horse breeds, which led to the creation of the Tori.

-After the First World War a breeding program was created to help preserve the breed whose numbers had fallen quite a lot during the war.
-"Estonian Native Horse Breeders Society" and an Estonian Horse studbook were founded in 1921.
-By 1937, only 13 stallions had been used, and the Estonian horse was becoming inbred due to the scarcity of strains.
-This led to horses reaching maturity later, and slowed down the development of the breed.
-With the mechanisation of transport and agriculture, horses became obsolete and the breed nearly died out, excluding the islands of Saaremaa and Hiiumaa.
-With a few animals left on the mainland, the breed was eventually revived with the help of a new breeding program, and the breed's population has now reached circa 1000 animals in Estonia.
-The breed has recently been crossbred with Finnhorses to enhance its size.
+After the First World War, when breed numbers were much reduced, measures were taken to re-establish the breed: a breed society was established in 1920, and in 1921 a stud-book was started.
+In the 1930s some limited use was made of Finnish and Arab stallions, with the aim of reducing inbreeding.
+During the Soviet occupation, large heavy horses were needed for farm work; the Klepper was cross-bred with other breeds and the original stock came close to extinction.
+In the second half of the twentieth century the population fell from about 16000 to approximately 500 head.
+It survived principally in the Baltic islands, of which Saaremaa and Hiiumaa are the two largest.

-In 1992 the association started anew after having been down for the 1980s.
-In 2000, an association was founded to preserve the breed.
+A new breed society, the Estonian Native Horse Conservation Society or Eesti Hobuse Kaitse Ühing, was established in 2000.
+The breed remains endangered, with a total population estimated at 1000 head.
+No numbers have been reported to DAD-IS since 2007, when the total was estimated at 600–950, with 522 broodmares and 57 stallions; no conservation status is assigned to it.
+The Laidevahe Nature Reserve on Saaremaa functions as a conservation area for the horses.

 It is believed that the breed became mixed with the now extinct Öland Horse, as large numbers of Öland Horses were exported to Estonia at one point.
 Tests authorised by associations dedicated to the Öland Horse have revealed that these two breeds have a genetically similar background.
 In 2005, 25 animals of the breed were imported to Sweden to recreate the genetically closely related, extinct Öland Horse.
 The new Öland horse is not called that, however, but the "Estonian Bush Pony".